michaelmalick/vim-colors-bluedrake/readme.md

 luminance values, just different hues.
 In addition, the accent colors are equally spaced on the color wheel, meaning adjacent colors have equal contrast.
-The 8 base colors all have the same hue as the blue accent color and are composed of two gradients; a six tone gradient with a low luminance and a two tone gradient with a medium luminance.
+The 8 base colors all have the same hue as the blue accent color and are composed of two gradients; a six tone gradient with a low chroma value and a two tone gradient with a medium chroma value.

 ![Color Palette](/screenshots/palette.jpg)